Elvin Bishop: Career

 In November 2021, his album with Charlie Musselwhite, 100 Years of Blues, received a nomination for the Grammy Award for Best Traditional Blues Album.
 Bishop lost to Cedric Burnside for his album I Be Trying.

 Personal life

 Bishop's daughter Selina and ex-wife Jennifer Villarin were murdered along with three other victims in an August 2000 crime spree.
-The culprits were later identified as Selina's then-boyfriend Glenn Taylor Helzer, Helzer's brother Justin Helzer, and accomplice Dawn Godman.
+The perpetrators were later identified as Selina's then-boyfriend Glenn Helzer, Helzer’s brother Justin Helzer, and accomplice Dawn Godman.
 The murders reportedly occurred as part of a scheme to extort money from an elderly couple from Concord, California.
-Both killers were sentenced to death for the murders; Justin Helzer, blind and partially paralyzed from an attempt on his own life while incarcerated, committed suicide in San Quentin prison.
+Both killers were sentenced to death for the murders; Justin Helzer, blind and partially paralyzed from an attempt on his own life while incarcerated, subsequently committed suicide in San Quentin prison.

 In popular culture

 Charlie Daniels mentions Bishop in his 1975 song "The South's Gonna Do It", with the lyric, "Elvin Bishop sittin' on a bale of hay; he ain't good lookin', but he sure can play."
 Bishop, on his 1974 album Let it Flow, had previously mentioned Charlie Daniels.
 Molly Hatchet also references Bishop in their 1978 song "Gator Country", with the lyrics, "Elvin Bishop out struttin' his stuff with little Miss Slick Titty Boom, I'm goin' back to the Gator Country and get me some elbow room."